Sebastian-/JavaScript-Notes/redux-notes.md

 ### Actions

 To update the state, the store will accept objects called "actions."
 Actions define the various ways an application may interact with the state.
+These are application defined and must follow a specific structure.
 All action objects must have a `type` property, which will be used to dispatch the action to the correct handler(s).
 Typically, an action object will contain additional properties which will be used in generating the new state.
 It is good practice to limit the additional information in the object to the bare minimum needed to accomplish the action.
 Here are some examples:

 ```js
 {